mtheoryx/drpoindexter/public-site/src/devtips/vs-code-hide-files/index.md

 ---
-title: "How and Why - Hide files in VS Code"
+title: "How to Hide Sensitive Files in VS Code"
 date: "2019-11-02"
-description: "How and Why - Hide files in VS Code to preserve privacy and avoid oopsies in live production"
+description: "Hide files in VS Code to protect privacy and avoid security oopsies in live presentations and demos.
+This is especially important if you are a live code streamer where every one has rewind and screen capture capabilities... and they are already on a computer."
 ---

+In situations where you are showing code to others, one thing you need to be aware of is what potentially sensitive code you are showing.
+Situations include streaming on Twitch or demo code in front of a presentation audience or clients.

-# Fine then, keep your secrets
+## Fine then, keep your secrets

 ![Oh, whoops, just showed my keys on stream!](./secrets.png)

-In situations where you are showing code to others, one thing you need to always be aware of is "what" code you are showing.
-Situations include streaming on Twitch or demo code in front of a presentation audience or clients.

 It's common to use an environment-loading tool like `dotenv` to pull secrets in from a file that has been hidden from source control via `.gitignore`.